Managing Back Pain

 Lower back pain is the leading cause of disability in America and worldwide.
 31 million Americans experience low back pain and experts claim 80 percent of all Americans will experience back pain at some point in their lives.
 It is the leading cause of work missed and is the second most common reason for visiting the doctor.
 Sounds like a lot of bad news, right?
 Well, on the bright side, most causes of back pain are mechanical, and not due to a serious injury.
 Improper mechanics such as tight muscles, an imbalance in strength, weak gluteus, or not firing muscles in the correct pattern.
-Finding a personal trainer in Portland, or wherever you live is the first step in addressing the issue.
 These are typically reversible and not associated with any kind of serious condition.
 Serious conditions include; bone fractures, disk bulge or herniation, inflammatory arthritis, etc.

 If back pain is such a common problem, why isn’t the solution to fix it common knowledge at this point.
 Among the dozens of clients that I have seen with back pain and another several people in my day to day life, a large majority of their back pain was a result of the same issue and very reversible.
 It is important to figure out the source of where the pain is coming from and work to fix it as soon as possible, often through a prescribed exercise program.
 What was once easily fixable, over time can lead to more damage, making it more and more difficult to overcome.
 Improper posture and form in different movements puts added pressure on the lower back and can lead to sprains/tears or wear and tear on the disks.
 This can lead to bulges and herniations in the disks, which are harder to treat.

 So what are the most common causes of low back pain?
 There are several reasons, and typically they happen in conjunction with one another.
 Muscle imbalances between the quads and the hamstrings, weak glutes, and tight muscles.